warp-tech/warpgate/README.md

 * Set it up in your DMZ, add user accounts and easily assign them to specific hosts within the network.
 * Warpgate will record every session for you to replay and review later through a built-in admin web UI.
+* Not a jump host - forwards your connections straight to the target instead.
 * Single-file statically linked binary with no dependencies.
 * Written in 100% safe Rust.